 After breakfast, we will set off at around 8.30 in the morning.
-We will begin the day riding through farmland and rolling hills along scenic tracks and old “trazzere”, before stopping for a picnic lunch.
-For most of the afternoon’s ride, we will follow an old railway line, out of use since the 1950s, which we will pick up in the modern outskirts of the town of Leonforte.
+We will begin the day by descending into the valley of the Salso Cimarosa River, which we will then follow, immersed in unspoilt nature and surrounded by the impressive peaks of the Erean Mountains.
+We will stop for a picnic lunch near the small town of Nissoria.
+For most of the afternoon’s ride, we will follow an old railway line, out of use since the 1950s.
 We will follow the railway line to the town of Assoro, crossing impressive bridges, before winding down on the other side of the town through dramatic scenery and passing through several tunnels.
 We will have dinner and spend the night at Agriturismo Lo Sperone, an old farmstead which has been restored, surrounded by citrus groves and equipped with a swimming pool.

-Day 5: Torre di Renda – Baglio Pollicarini (hours of riding: 6)
+Day 7: Torre di Renda - Agriturismo Il Mandorleto (hours of riding: 6)

 After breakfast, we will leave the hotel at around 8.00 in the morning and descend a scenic valley to arrive after about one hour at the Villa Romana del Casale, one of the most important historical sites in Sicily and boasting around 3500m² of spectacular mosaics dating from the fourth century.
-After visiting the Villa Romana, we will ride north through rolling farmland and stop for a picnic lunch.
-In the afternoon, we will ride through peaceful eucalyptus forests and reach the interesting area of Grottacalda, which was an important sulphur mining site.
-We will ride on through woods of pine and eucalyptus to reach Baglio Pollicarini, originally a small convent built in the seventeenth century, which has been transformed into a charming farm hotel surrounded by olive trees and equipped with a swimming pool.
-We will enjoy a rich dinner and overnight at the farm.
+After visiting the Villa Romana, we will ride north through rolling farmland and stop for a picnic lunch in the woods.
+In the afternoon, we will ride through peaceful eucalyptus forests and reach the Lake of the Olivo Dam.
+We will continue through woods, followed by rolling fields of wheat and hay, to reach Agriturismo Il Mandorleto, based in an old agricultural hamlet and famous for its production of almonds, one of the most important ingredients in Sicily's culinary tradition.
+Delicious dinner and overnight.

 Day 8: Departure

-After breakfast, you will be transferred to the airport.
+After breakfast we will transfer you to the airport.